H4rryA/GoDetroitProject/README.md

-# GoDetroitProject
+# Go Detroit Project

-## Go Detroit Mobile App
+This fullstack app was built at MHacks8 and provides a suite of features to make traveling safer and more reliable in Detroit.

-This mobile app was built at MHacks8 and provides a suite of features to make traveling safer and more reliable in Detroit.
+## Mobile App

 ## Key Features
 * Safer routes for travelers